espressomd/espresso/doc/tutorials/01-lennard_jones/NotesForTutor.md

 After the tutorial, students should be able to

-* instance a simulation object and set basic parameters like time step
+* instance a system object and set basic parameters like the time step
-* add particles to a simulation,
+* add particles to a simulation
 * access and change particle properties
 * set up non-bonded interactions
 * explain the role of particle type